vandalton/BertaAndButterflies/DIARY.md

 # 2024-04-27 - Day #058

 I tried to regain some ROM space, to no avail yet.
 However, I have an idea how to do it.

+# 2024-04-28 - Day #059

+I implemented high score saving for both "beginner" and "advanced" modes.
+I needed to free up two variables, because I used all possible variables before.

+High score saving is not permanent.
+It could be if I implemented support for the external device called SaveKey, but I don't have space in ROM.
+Despite I did some optimizations, I have only 26 bytes left...